MiroslavIvanovCommits/Photography-site/README.md

 A simple web page for showcasing photography work.
 Made following the mobile-first approach.

+[KNOWN BUGS]

+The carousel in Gallery page doesn't work, until the page is manually refreshed/reloaded.

 ### :scroll: Application has the following pages:
 - **`Home page(/)`**
 - **`Gallery page(/gallery)`** with carousel of images(needs page reload in order to work!)